SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.9
+- Show base model with background color of model name
-- Display base model in top frame color
+- ~~Display base model in top frame color~~
   - Color can be changed in Settings
 - Add an checkbox to the settings to specify whether to treat "/" as a folder separator (default:`True` for backward compatibility)
   - If you change it, some models may not be able to confirm the existence of the file.